Research Project Leader Proposals

 Successful applicants may receive up to $50,000 in direct costs for two-year projects.
 Budget requests are limited to $25,000 in direct costs per year.
 One-year pilot projects of $25,000 are allowed.
 Pilot Project Investigators will also receive access to resources of the Center for professional development and project support.

-Application documents should use standard NIH formatting that includes single spaced with 11-point font (Arial or Georgia) and 0.5” margins with a July 1, 2025, start date.
+Application documents should use standard NIH formatting requirements (½ inch margins, Arial size 11-point font), with a July 1, 2026, start date.
 The full application should be submitted as a single PDF file through the RDAR Pilot Project NURamp module.
-Applications must be received by 5:00pm CDT on February 3, 2025.
+Applications must be received by 5:00pm CDT on January 30, 2026.
 Late applications will not be accepted.
 To view the full Request for Applications (RFA), please click here.

 The Rural Drug Addiction Research (RDAR) Center through this Secondary Analysis to Publication (SAP) Award aims to increase the use of existing secondary data to better understand substance use patterns, associated characteristics, and outcomes in Nebraska.
 To this end, we seek to support proposals that analyze, present, and publish on data sets collected by its research core – the Longitudinal Networks Core (LNC).
 At present, there are two secondary data sets available to be supported by this SAP Award: 1) the Regional Health Cohort (RHC) data and 2) the substance use and gambling data sponsored by the RDAR Center in the Nebraska Annual Social Indicators Survey (NASIS).